c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 Why is it that that happens in the eye of the storm, when the cases are going exponentially and healthcare workers are at the highest risk; why is that happening now?

-**Professor Sir Van-Tam**: There wasn't the clearest understanding at that stage that there was -- that fine :outline:`droplet` transmission was dominant, and I can only surmise that the people who wrote the guidance, Public Health England, felt that the predominant route of infections was :outline:`droplet` and, therefore, a :outline:`surgical face mask:outline:` was adequate.
-But I can't give you a better answer that that.
+**Professor Sir Van-Tam**: There wasn't the clearest understanding at that stage that there was -- that fine :outline:`droplet` transmission was dominant, and I can only surmise that the people who wrote the guidance, Public Health England, felt that the predominant route of infections was :outline:`droplet` and, therefore, a :outline:`surgical face mask` was adequate.
-**Professor Sir Van-Tam**: There wasn't the clearest understanding at that stage that there was -- that fine :outline:`droplet` transmission was dominant, and I can only surmise that the people who wrote the guidance, Public Health England, felt that the predominant route of infections was :outline:`droplet` and, therefore, a :outline:`surgical face` mask was adequate.
 But I can't give you a better answer that that.

 **Mr Weatherby KC**: Yes.
 Well, I mean, you were involved in these discussions.
 Let me just put this to you: was this decision to reduce the protection for healthcare workers because there simply weren't enough :outline:`FFP3` :outline:`respirators`?